Processing of memories involves the following:

 Posttraumatic amnesias for the periods immediately before and after concussion or moderate or severe head trauma seem to result from medial temporal lobe injury.
 Moderate or severe trauma may affect larger areas of memory storage and recall, as can many diffuse cerebral disorders that cause dementia.

-Psychologic disturbances of memory result from extreme psychologic trauma or stress (see Dissociative Amnesia).
+Psychologic disturbances of memory (as occurs in dissociative amnesia) result from extreme psychologic trauma or stress.

-Benign senescent forgetfulness (age-associated memory impairment) refers to the memory loss that occurs with normal aging.
+Age-associated memory impairment (benign senescent forgetfulness) refers to the memory loss that occurs with normal aging.
 People with benign senescent forgetfulness gradually develop noticeable problems with memory, often first for names, then for events, and occasionally for spatial relationships.
 Benign senescent forgetfulness has no proven relationship to dementia, although some similarities are hard to overlook.

 Clinical findings usually suggest causes and any necessary tests.